joyceycodes/DealerDesk/README.md

 The Service microservice manages Services Appointments, and Technicians.
 It also connects with the Inventory microservice through a poller to

 ## Sales microservice
-### Backend
 The Sales microservices are used to handle sales information, including sales persons, customers, sales records and automobiles that are within our inventory.
 We can split the sales microservices into two separate applications - sales API and sales poller.

 Sales API is Django application that houses our models, URLs, and views.
 It can be accessed on Insomnia on port 8090.

 Sales poller is a polling application used to send periodic requests to Inventory API for automobile data.
-It is set to poll every 10 seconds but the interval may be adjusted in the poll() function in poller.py.
+A new automobileVO instance wIt is set to poll every 10 seconds but the time interval may be adjusted in the poll() function in poller.py.
+### Backend
 #### Models
 Sales API is a RESTful API with the following models and attributes:
 - SalesPerson